 Swollen and stiff joints

-Psoriasis ( /səˈr.əsɨs/) is a chronic immune-mediated disease that appears on the skin.
+Psoriasis ( /səˈraɪ.əsɨs/) is a chronic immune-mediated disease that appears on the skin.
 It occurs when the immune system sends out faulty signals that speed up the growth cycle of skin cells.
 Psoriasis is not contagious.[1]
 There are five types of psoriasis: plaque, guttate, inverse, pustular and erythrodermic.
 The most common form, plaque psoriasis, is commonly seen as red and white hues of scaly patches appearing on the top first layer of the epidermis (skin).
 Some patients, though, have no dermatological symptoms.

 In plaque psoriasis, skin rapidly accumulates at these sites, which gives it a silvery-white appearance.
-Plaques frequently occur on the skin of the
+Plaques frequently occur on the skin of the elbows and knees, but can affect any area, including the scalp, palms of hands and soles of feet, and genitals.
+In contrast to eczema, psoriasis is more likely to be found on the outer side of the joint.

-elbows and knees, but can affect any area, including the scalp, palms of hands and soles of feet, and genitals.
+In plaque psoriasis, skin rapidly accumulates at these sites, which gives it a silvery-white appearance.
+Plaques frequently occur on the skin of the elbows and knees, but can affect any area, including the scalp, palms of hands and soles of feet, and genitals.
 In contrast to eczema, psoriasis is more likely to be found on the outer side of the joint.

-disorder is a chronic recurring condition that varies in severity from minor localized patches to complete body coverage.
+The disorder is a chronic recurring condition that varies in severity from minor localized patches to complete body coverage.
 Fingernails and toenails are frequently affected (psoriatic nail dystrophy) and can be seen as an isolated symptom.
 Psoriasis can also cause inflammation of the joints, which is known as psoriatic arthritis.
 Between 10% and 40% of all people with psoriasis have psoriatic arthritis.[2][citation needed]

-genetic component and local psoriatic changes can be triggered by an injury to the skin known as the Koebner phenomenon,[3] see Koebnerisin.
+The cause of psoriasis is not fully understood, but it is believed to have a genetic component and local psoriatic changes can be triggered by an injury to the skin known as the Koebner phenomenon,[3] see Koebnerisin.
 Various environmental factors have been suggested as aggravating to psoriasis, including stress, withdrawal of systemic corticosteroid, as well as other environmental factors, but few have shown statistical significance.[4]
 There are many treatments available, but because of its chronic recurrent nature, psoriasis is a challenge to treat.

 Classification

 The symptoms of psoriasis can manifest in a variety of forms.
 Variants include plaque, pustular, guttate and flexural psoriasis.
-This section describes each type (with
+This section describes each type (with ICD-10 code [5]).[6]

-Psoriasis is a chronic relapsing disease of the skin that may be classified into nonpustular and
+Psoriasis is a chronic relapsing disease of the skin that may be classified into nonpustular and pustular types as follows[7]:

-edit] Nonpustular
+[edit] Nonpustular

 Psoriasis vulgaris (chronic stationary psoriasis, plaque-like psoriasis)(L40.0) is the most common form of psoriasis.
 It affects 80 to 90% of people with psoriasis.
 Plaque psoriasis typically appears as raised areas of inflamed skin covered with silvery white scaly skin.
 These areas are called plaques.